SteTala97/SteTala97/README.md

 - 👋 Hi, I’m Stefano Talamona, aka @SteTala97;
-- 👀 I’m interested in image-processing, Python, C++, Machine-Learning and Artificial Intelligence;
+- 👀 I’m interested in Image Processing, Python programming, Computer Vision and Machine-Learning;
-- 🌱 I’m currently studying to get my Master Degree in Computer Science;
+- 🌱 I’m currently studying to get my Master Degree in Computer Science at Bicocca University in Milan;
 - 💞️ I’m looking to collaborate on any interesting project involving the interests shown above!
 - 📫 How to reach me: stefano.talamona.97@gmail.com :)